Start event configuration panel

 In the Start event configuration panel:

-1. In Start from, select a connector Service used to define a connection required for associated actions and start events.
-Examples include Salesforce and Box.
-Method of integration to cloud services, business applications and content stores. or a Nintex start event that will trigger the start of the workflow.
+1. In Start from, select a connector A software component that allows seamless integration with third-party services, business applications, and content stores.
+Examples include Salesforce, Box, and Microsoft SharePoint.
+Connectors are used to create connections required for workflow actions and start events. or a Nintex start event that will trigger the start of the workflow.

 2. If you chose your workflow to Start from a connector, select an Event.